Lakemast/WifiCar/README.md

   * 1x 100 nF 25V

 ## Assembly
-This is the PCB schematic, you can assemble it on protoboard too.
+This is the PCB schematic, you can assemble it on breadboard too.

 **Notice that H Brigde L298N is not in the schematic, but only its pins (IN1,IN2,IN3,IN4,ENA,ENB)**
 <img src="/WifiCar-PCB/wificar-schematic.PNG" height="75%" width="75%">